Understanding Celtic Guitar: Roots & Techniques

 Celtic guitar's evolving role in Celtic music includes accompaniment, and increasingly, melody, using unique power and partial chord progressions.

-Celtic guitar’s roots trace back to Irish immigrants in 1840s America.
-The influential DADGAD tuning was introduced in 1962 by British guitarist Davy Graham.
-Its evolving role in Celtic music includes accompaniment, and increasingly, melody, using unique power and partial chord progressions.
+Celtic guitar's start goes back to Irish immigrants in 1840s America.
+The special DADGAD tuning was brought in 1962 by British guitarist Davy Graham.
+Its changing place in Celtic music includes playing backup, and more and more, playing the tune, using power and part chord patterns.

-Interested in learning more?
-Our detailed guide explores its origins, techniques, and how it has evolved.
-Continue reading as we explore this musical genre's history and style.
+Want to learn more?
+Our guide looks at its start, playing methods, and how it has changed.
+Keep reading as we look at this musical style's history and form.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.